victorholt/seedr-boilerplate/README.md

     + Performs a production build
 - `gulp watch`
     + Watches for file changes
+- `gulp test`
+    + Starts up the Karma framework to run through the tests
 - `gulp clean`
     + Removes all generated files and directives
 - `gulp clean-dest`
     + Removes the generated destination directory
 - `gulp clean-tmp`
     + Removes the generated temporary directory

+##Other Notes
+###Running Karma
+If you wish to run unit tests outside of gulp you can do the following

+- Install Karma CLI `npm install -g karma-cli`
+- Run `karma start karma.config.js`